 Lime’s website offers additional information on how to safely operate their scooters along with cost and other useful information, including locations.
 According to the site’s access page, the Lime-S electric scooters cost $0.50 to unlock and $0.07 per minute.
 You can unlock these scooters through the Lime app or through a PayNearMe store, which you can find locations for here.
 According to Bolin, Lime is currently running the promo code LEXDOIT for two free scooter unlocks.

-Only time will tell if the Transy community finds Lime scooters on campus an easier way to get around the downtown area or a nuisance that causes more traffic trouble than it solves.
+Only time will tell if the Transy community finds Lime scooters on campus an easier way to get around the downtown area or a nuisance that cause more traffic problems than they solve.